codesbyhimali/7stoic/README.md

 # 7stoic - Blackout Motivation

 A minimalist, blackout-themed quote generator that serves powerful reminders to the subconscious.
-Built with HTML, CSS, and JavaScript, it fetches stoic-style motivational quotes from an external API—with fallback quotes for offline resilience.
+Built with HTML, CSS, and JavaScript, it fetches stoic-style motivational quotes from an external API having fallback quotes for offline resilience.
 Users can explore by mood, save favorites, and share them seamlessly.

 ## Live Demo
 [View 7stoic in your browser](#) <!-- Replace with GitHub Pages or other live link if hosted -->